mopidy/mopidy/docs/installation/source.rst

        sudo pip install -U mopidy

-   This will use pip to install the source files for the latest stable release.
+   This will use ``pip`` to install the latest release of `Mopidy from PyPI
-   To upgrade Mopidy to future releases, just rerun this command.
+   <https://pypi.python.org/pypi/Mopidy>`_.
+To upgrade Mopidy to future
+   releases, just rerun this command.

    Alternatively, if you want to track Mopidy development closer, you may install a snapshot of Mopidy's ``develop`` Git branch using pip::